 - Listen to the interviewee’s story and ask them to elaborate on the parts that are relevant to your project.
 Often when you are interviewing someone for the first time, they may want to tell you their whole story and not necessarily stick to the prescribed questions.
 This is an important process for some interviewees, and you will need to carefully balance respectfully listening to their story with gathering the information you require.

-- Be culturally aware when working with First Nations participants and those from culturally and linguistically diverse backgrounds.
+- Be culturally aware when working with Aboriginal and Torres Strait Islander participants and those from culturally and linguistically diverse backgrounds.
 You may need to do some research in this area if it is new to you.
 Keep in mind that no one knows everything about other cultures and learning for all of us is life-long; treat participants as individuals and if you are unsure about something, ask them.

 During the process